 BYJU’S is an online educational platform and education services provider.
 It offers an array of online video courses for children of all ages and students preparing exams including CBSE, GMAT, GRE, etc. together with study material and education counseling.

-Industry: Food Delivery, Mobile – Total funding: $1.5 Billion
+Industry: Food and Beverage – Total funding: $1.6 Billion